-- 4.2.1 Wall, window, awning, and projecting signs shall not be allowed above the ground floor except that the HPB, at its discretion, may allow above ground floor signs of the following types: - Painted, externally illuminated wall signs; - Internally illuminated channel letter signs and/or logos; - Painted wall murals with a minor component for the identification of a business; - One unlit window sign per business; - The extension of a ground floor projecting sign; - The name of the building integrated into the material and/or design of the facade;
+- 4.2.1 Wall, window, awning, and projecting signs shall not be allowed above the ground floor except that the HPB, at its discretion, may allow above ground floor signs of the following types: - painted, externally illuminated wall signs; - internally illuminated channel letter signs and/or logos; - painted wall murals with a minor component for the identification of a business: - one unlit window sign per business; - the extension of a ground floor projecting sign; and - the name of the building integrated into the material and/or design of the facade.

-In no case shall an internally lighted, cabinet type wall sign be allowed above the ground floor, and in no case shall roof signs of any type be allowed.
+In no case shall an internally-lit cabinet type wall sign be allowed above the ground floor, and in no case shall roof signs of any type be allowed.

-- 4.2.2 Signs shall not be located within the residential portion of the facade of any mixed-use building. - 4.2.3 A maximum combination of three sign types shall be used for any building frontage.
-Such sign types are: wall, projecting, ground, window, awning, marquee and arcade.
+- 4.2.2 Signs shall not be located within the residential portion of the facade of any mixed-use building.

+- 4.2.3 A maximum combination of three sign types shall be used for any building frontage.
+Such sign types are:

+- wall:

+- projecting;

+- ground;

+- window;

+- awning;

+- marquee; and

+- arcade.